lorecioni/HEp-2-CellsClassification/README.md

 Prepare first your training set.
 You can choose between:

-- `loadCellDataset` loads single cells dataset.
-- `loadImageDataset` loads full image dataset.
+- `loadDataset` loads dataset images and groundtruth.
+Creates a mat file for associating image filename, mask filename and pattern id.

 This will show you a table containing image id, label and filename.

 Run the code as follows:

-- `extractImages/extractImagesCells` extracts Covariance Descriptor from each cells/image in dataset.
+- `extractFeature` extracts Covariance Descriptor from each image in dataset.
 - `runGMM` execute GMM.
 - `saveSignatures` save signatures for images, fisher tensors.
-- `runSVM` run SVM classifier.
+- `runClassifier` run SVM classifier.